linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Harvard-business-school-case-book.md

 Note: Case guide is strictly for the use of current HBS Management Consulting Club members.
 No part of this document may be reproduced or transmitted in any form or by any means—electronic, mechanical, photocopying, recording, or otherwise—without the permission of HBS Management Consulting Club.

-# TABLE OF CONTENTS
+# Table of Contents

-- INTRODUCTION: OVERVIEW OF THE CASE
+- Introduction: Overview of the Case
-- OVERVIEW OF CASE FRAMEWORKS
+- Overview of Case Frameworks
-- PORTER'S FIVE FORCES
+- Porter's Five Forces
-- MARKETING/STRATEGY CONCEPTS REVIEW - OVERVIEW
+- Marketing/Strategy Concepts Review - Overview
-- MARKETING/STRATEGY CONCEPTS REVIEW - THE 4 CS.
+- Marketing/Strategy Concepts Review - The 4 Cs
-- MARKETING/STRATEGY CONCEPTS REVIEW - THE 4 PS
+- Marketing/Strategy Concepts Review - The 4 Ps
-- MARKETING/STRATEGY CONCEPTS REVIEW - CONTRIBUTION ANALYSIS
+- Marketing/Strategy Concepts Review - Contribution Analysis
-- MARKETING/STRATEGY CONCEPTS REVIEW - MARKET SIZING AND SEGMENTATION
+- Marketing/Strategy Concepts Review - Market Sizing and Segmentation
-- OPERATIONS CONCEPTS REVIEW
+- Operations Concepts Review
-- PROFITABILITY FRAMEWORK
+- Profitability Framework
-- PRACTICE CASES
+- Practice Cases
-- PRACTICE CASE 1 (RETAILER)
+- Practice Case 1 (Retailer)
-- PRACTICE CASE 2 (BUTCHER SHOP)
+- Practice Case 2 (Butcher Shop)
-- PRACTICE CASE 3 (JUICE PRODUCER)
+- Practice Case 3 (Juice Producer)
-- PRACTICE CASE 4 (CHEMICAL MANUFACTURER)
+- Practice Case 4 (Chemical Manufacturer)
-- PRACTICE CASE 5 (ViETIRE)
+- Practice Case 5 (Vietire)
-- PRACTICE CASE 6 (WORLD VIEW)
+- Practice Case 6 (World View)
-- PRACTICE CASE 7 (LE SEINE)
+- Practice Case 7 (Le Seine)
-- PRACTICE CASE 8 (BEER BREW)
+- Practice Case 8 (Beer Brew)
-- PRACTICE CASE 9 (WHEELER DEALER)
+- Practice Case 9 (Wheeler Dealer)
-- PRACTICE CASE 10 (TRAVEL AGENCY)
+- Practice Case 10 (Travel Agency)
-- PRACTICE CASE 11 (HOSPITAL)
+- Practice Case 11 (Hospital)
-- PRACTICE CASE 12 (E-GROCERY)
+- Practice Case 12 (E-Grocery)
-- PRACTICE CASE 13 (FORMULA PRODUCER)
+- Practice Case 13 (Formula Producer)
-- PRACTICE CASE 14 (PHARMACEUTICAL COMPANY)
+- Practice Case 14 (Pharmaceutical Company)
-- PRACTICE CASE 15 (SCOTCH MANUFACTURER)
+- Practice Case 15 (Scotch Manufacturer)
-- PRACTICE CASE 16 (REGIONAL JET CORPORATION)
+- Practice Case 16 (Regional Jet Corporation)
-- PRACTICE CASE 17 (BRITISH TIMES)
+- Practice Case 17 (British Times)
-- PRACTICE CASE 18 (CHILDREN CLOTHES E-RETAILER)
+- Practice Case 18 (Children Clothes E-Retailer)
-- PRACTICE CASE 19 (CONSUMER PRODUCTS)
+- Practice Case 19 (Consumer Products)
-- PRACTICE CASE 20 (THE VIDEO STORE)
+- Practice Case 20 (The Video Store)
-- PRACTICE CASE 21 (THE ENGLISH CHURCH)
+- Practice Case 21 (The English Church)
-- PRACTICE CASE 22 (HBS AS A BUSINESS)
+- Practice Case 22 (HBS as a Business)
-- PRACTICE CASE 23 (FAST FOOD RESTAURANT)
+- Practice Case 23 (Fast Food Restaurant)
-- PRACTICE CASE 24 (AUTOMOBILE PRODUCER)
+- Practice Case 24 (Automobile Producer)
 # Introduction: Overview of the Case

 The first question that might pop into your mind is why do management consulting firms give cases during their interviews?
 What is the point of these cases?
 Contrary to what some might think, cases are not just another tool used by firms to weed people out of the burgeoning volume of applicants.
 They are in fact an excellent indicator of how good you will be as a consultant, pure and simple.
 Almost everyday, consultants face the kinds of problems and questions often presented in these cases.
 Often times, tough problem-solving questions are asked face-to-face by their clients, under pressure, with the expectations of receiving some answers.